 Having a sensitive skin has forced me into being extremely cautious on things I put on my skin to avoid irritations.
-Although I have been a longtime acid user which had made my skin build tolerance to acids, but ever since I heard about mandelic acid AKA “an AHA for senstive skin”, I thought to myself “why not give it a shot, and see how it goes”.
+Although I have been a longtime acid user which had made my skin build tolerance to acids, but ever since I heard about mandelic acid AKA “an AHA for sensitive skin“, I thought to myself “why not give it a shot, and see how it goes“.
 Here’s my honest review on The Ordinary 10% mandelic acid.

 Effect On Skin Texture.

 My three weeks experience with this serum had the same effect or result I got from The Ordinary lactic acid serum.
-My skin texture was greatly improved with enlarged-pores looking much smaller, giving me a smooth skin.
+My skin texture was greatly improved with enlarged-pores looking much smaller, giving me a much smoother skin.
 Having a smooth skin, gives your skin a healthy firm look, that was exactly the effect I got from using mandelic acid serum.
 I just can’t stop running my fingers across my face while taking a long stare at mirror in admiration.

 Effect On Skin Tone.

 The luminosity mandelic acid gave to my skin is outstanding, my skin looked more brighter and radiant.
-Infact, 10% mandelic acid gave me the same brightening effect I got from vitamin C with zero irritations, redness or tingling.
+In fact, 10% mandelic acid gave me the same brightening effect I got from vitamin C with zero irritations, redness or tingling.

-At the time of using The Ordinary mandelic acid serum, I had some minor acne scars on my nose which has now looks more lighter ever since using mandelic acid on them.
-There was indeed difference on the spots, however the effect was not dramatic, It took about 1 week and 5 days before seeing a satisfactory-change on the acne scars on my nose, but I know with consistent usage they’ll definitely fade for good.
-All it will take it patience and consistency.
+At the time of using The Ordinary mandelic acid serum, I had some minor acne scars on my nose which now looks more lighter ever since using mandelic acid on them.
+There was indeed a difference on the spots, however the effect was not dramatic, It took about 1 week and 5 days before seeing a satisfactory-change on the acne scars on my nose, but I know with consistent usage they’ll definitely fade for good.
+All it will take is patience and consistency.
 So far so good, mandelic acid is working wonders on my scars, but slowly.

 - Easy to use